Leadership Overview

 Barry McLaughlin - Chief Executive Officer

-Barry McLaughlin, the Chief Executive Officer at Susquehanna University, directs the overarching strategic vision and operational framework for the institution.
-McLaughlin guides all academic and administrative departments, ensuring alignment with the university's mission of providing a distinctive liberal arts education.
-This leadership role involves fostering innovation in curriculum development and enhancing the student experience.
-McLaughlin oversees resource allocation and financial sustainability, driving growth initiatives and ensuring the university's long-term viability.
-By cultivating strong relationships with stakeholders, including faculty, staff, students, and the broader community, Barry McLaughlin champions the university's commitment to academic rigor and student success.
-The Chief Executive Officer's purview extends to institutional advancement and external partnerships, solidifying the university's position in higher education.
+Barry McLaughlin, the Chief Executive Officer at Susquehanna University, directs the overarching strategic vision and institutional growth.
+McLaughlin oversees all academic and administrative departments, ensuring alignment with the university's mission established in 1858.
+This leadership role involves fostering innovation in educational programming and enhancing the university's national standing.
+By cultivating strong relationships with stakeholders, including faculty, staff, students, alumni, and the broader community, Barry McLaughlin drives the university's commitment to providing a transformative liberal arts experience.
+The Chief Executive Officer's responsibilities extend to financial oversight, resource allocation, and long-term planning, securing the institution's sustainability and continued success in higher education.

 Jonathan Green - President